 When researching a product, consider purchasing sustainable sources—avoid those made from shark fin and/or species that are currently threatened due to overharvesting or irresponsible harvesting.

-How Glucosamine and Chondroitin Work Synergistically
+Why Glucosamine and Chondroitin Work Together Synergistically

 Cartilage acts as a pad and shock absorber in the joint.
 Once damaged, the bones in the joint grind directly against each other, causing pain and dysfunction.
 When used in combination, glucosamine and chondroitin help repair and protect cartilage in the joint.
 Rebuilding and protecting cartilage reduces the wearing of bone against bone and provides substantial pain relief to dogs suffering from arthritis.